sudoxey/lunar.sh/README_mantic.md

 - It adds the Flathub repository for Flatpak if it doesn't exist.

-- It installs additional packages from Flathub using the `flatpak install` command.

 ## Visual Studio Code Configuration

 The script performs Visual Studio Code-related tasks: